 Hot water use can account for 20% of an average 3-4 person family's annual energy bill*.
 Running your machine on warm or hot water is one of the most common costs of energy in a household.
 Switching to cold water will not just use less power and money, but your clothes will be as clean.
 You can even look into detergents specially designed for cold water washes.

 Have you noticed any drafts coming from your windows?
 How many times have you heard your parents say, "we're not heating the outdoors!"
 A simple fix is sealing any gaps or cracks in your drywall or adding weatherstripping around the frames.
 During our cold Canadian winters, you might be letting out a lot of your heat, which makes your heating bill rise.
 If you are in the market for new windows, check out models that promote energy efficiency.

 5) Smart Thermostat

 I thought I'd throw in one example of the number of different smart technology that can be implemented in your home.
 Some of these thermostats come at a reasonable price and can make a significant difference in the way you heat your home.
 They can manage your energy use by learning your preferences and schedule, then automatically adjusting the temperature to the right setting.
-Don't have this confused with Programmable Thermostats which can adjust the temperature accordingly, but they're timed to a series of programmed settings for different times of the day.
-With Smart Thermostats, most are designed with Wi-Fi technology which lets you control your heat from anywhere.
-So, the next time you go away for a weekend, and wonder if you turned the heat down before you left, you could make the change from a phone, tablet, you name it!
+Don't have this confused with Programmable Thermostats, which can adjust the temperature accordingly, but they're timed to a series of programmed settings for different times of the day.
+With Smart Thermostats, most are designed with Wi-Fi technology that lets you control your heat from anywhere.
+So, the next time you go away for a weekend and wonder if you turned the heat down before you left, you could make the change from a phone, tablet, you name it!